-to begin and end their visit in Anchorage, the region's transportation hub.
-During the summer months this is where planes, trains, buses, and automobiles depart on a daily basis.
-RV rentals are also popular in Anchorage, and can be seen in droves along the Seward Highway along Cook Inlet.
-Most highways in South Central are two lanes and paved, but summertime traffic can be frustrating.
-Be wary of impatient drivers trying to get around slow-moving RVs, and always be aware of wildlife as well.
-Every year motorists kill hundreds of moose, and in turn there are many driver fatalities.
-South Central Alaska is bordered on the south and the west by ocean waters: the Gulf of Alaska, Prince William Sound, and Cook Inlet.
+Southcentral Alaska is bordered on the south and the west by ocean waters: the Gulf of Alaska, Prince William Sound, and Cook Inlet.
 This region is lined with a smattering of quaint port towns.
-From Kodiak, a commercial-fishing port, to Homer, a funky laid-back artists' colony, each town has its own personality.
+From Kodiak, a commercial-fishing port, to Homer, a funky artists' colony, each town has its own personality.
 Inland, the remnants of mining towns continue to grow and prosper in different ways.
-Talkeetna, a small village on the northern edge of the region, is a starting point for many mountaineers, as it's located at the base of Mt.
-McKinley.
+Talkeetna, a small village on the region's northern edge at the base of Mt.
+McKinley, is a starting point for many mountaineers.
 Most locals refer to the 20,320-foot mountain by its original Athabascan name, Denali, which means "the High One."
-In the center of South Central is Alaska's farmland, the Matanuska-Susitna Valley (generally referred to as the "Mat-Su Valley," the "Matsu," or just "the Valley").
+In the center of Southcentral is Alaska's farmland, the Matanuska-Susitna Valley, generally referred to as the "Mat-Su Valley," the "Matsu," or just "The Valley."
 The region boasts 75-pound cabbages and gigantic award-winning rhubarb.